-American Urological Association

-The AUA guidelines published in 2018 (amended 2019, 2020) provides evidence-based recommendations for the surgical management of male LUTS secondary to BPH.
-The guideline has undergone periodic reviews and updates as new evidence emerge with the most recent update in 2021 with the following recommendations:
+The American Urological Association updated its clinical guideline Management of Lower Urinary Tract Symptoms Attributed to Benign Prostatic Hyperplasia (Sandhu et al. 2023), which provides evidence-based recommendations for the management of male LUTS secondary to BPH.
+The guideline has undergone periodic reviews and updates as new evidence emerge with the most recent update in 2023 reaffirming the following recommendations: